 Inflation is one of the most common reasons for an increase in gold prices.
 Therefore, gold has historically been a good investment option during times when the prices of goods and services are rising.
-As the U.S. dollar loses value, investors tend to turn to gold, which subsequently increases its demand and value.
+As the U.S. dollar loses value, investors often turn to gold, which subsequently increases the precious metal’s demand and value.
 Investors may also view gold as a good way to store funds for the future when they need extra money and the cost of living has increased.

 It’s a highly liquid asset